MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. Als Dienstadministrator von Azure Stack Hub (Sie in diesem Szenario) führen Sie *Unregister-AzSGuestDirectoryTenant* aus.
+2. Der Dienstadministrator von Azure Stack Hub (Sie in diesem Szenario) muss das Cmdlet `Unregister-AzSGuestDirectoryTenant` ausführen:

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
-If you're in a multinode environment, contact your operator or service provider to get the endpoint.
+If you're in a multinode environment, contact your operator or service provider to get the endpoint, formatted as adminmanagement.<region>.<FQDN>.
     $adminARMEndpoint = "https://adminmanagement.local.azurestack.external"

     ## Replace the value below with the Azure Stack Hub directory
     $azureStackDirectoryTenant = "contoso.onmicrosoft.com"

-    ## Replace the value below with the guest tenant directory.
+    ## Replace the value below with the guest directory tenant.
     $guestDirectoryTenantToBeDecommissioned = "fabrikam.onmicrosoft.com"

-    ## Replace the value below with the name of the resource group in which the directory tenant registration resource should be created (resource group must already exist).
+    ## Replace the value below with the name of the resource group in which the directory tenant resource was created (resource group must already exist).
     $ResourceGroupName = "system.local"

     Unregister-AzSGuestDirectoryTenant -AdminResourceManagerEndpoint $adminARMEndpoint `